dtcoutu/RtDT-remotely/README.md

 # Using
-Because develop might have happened to change how things are stored it is good to explicitly click "Reset" and to hard refresh the website (Ctrl-R, Cmd-R).
+Because development might have happened to change how things are stored it is good to explicitly click "Reset" and to hard refresh the website (Ctrl-Shift-R, Cmd-Shift-R).

 # Developing
 Details have been separated into different files, which requires running a local server to avoid CORS request errors from the browser.
 I'm using the vscode-preview-server to view the pages.
 Be sure the run the "Resume web server command" as necessary to ensure it can be visited at `http://localhost:8080/index.html`.